 Considering growing your hair?
 Fades have dominated men's hair recently but what happens when you decide you want to grow your short haircut and go for a longer, looser style?
 Due to the extreme difference in hair length, the fade can be particularly challenging to grow out gracefully.
 How do you avoid the awkward in-between phases of hair growth?
-I asked hair experts Jerome Obry of Martial Vivot Salon Pour Hommes and Jesse Linares of Sam Villa for their advice for men looking to grow out your hair and skip the awkward middle stage.
+I asked hair experts Jerome Obry of Martial Vivot Salon Pour Hommes and Jesse Linares of Sam Villa for their advice for how to grow out your hair and skip the awkward middle stage.

 1. Prepare Your Hair Goals to Lay a Foundation

 Obry stresses the importance of communicating your hair length goals to your barber, “My best advice would be to know where you’re going and what’s your goal in terms of length — It’s important for us stylists to know how to prepare the foundation.
 The choice of the style/haircut depends on a lot of different parameters.
 It’s the reason why we spend a good amount of time here at Martial Vivot on a consultation to define the styling habits of our clients and also their lifestyle, their work environment (most people in the city work in very corporate/conservative industries) and the amount of time they’re willing to spend styling their hair in the morning."

 So come armed with some photos or idea of what you'd like to achieve but also be prepared to listen to your barber's personalized advice.

 2. Cut Your Hair to a More Uniform Length to Start